atet/copilot/README.md

 Setup and some basic examples to get you started in <u><b>less than 10 minutes</b></u>; *programming will never be the same for you after this...*

 In this short tutorial, you will:
-- Get Google AI access
+- Get a <u><b>Free</b></u> AI access key
-- Setup Visual Studio Code
+- Set up Visual Studio Code
 - Configure your new AI copilot
 - Perform five AI-assisted actions

-*I developed this tutorial on Windows 10; Windows 11 and MacOS should be very similar steps*
+*I developed this tutorial on Windows 10; Windows 11 and MacOS should be very similar steps.*

 ## Google Gemini Access

 > If you have your own locally hosted models, you can skip steps #1-4 and on step #12, see [Next Steps](#conclusion-and-next-steps) for specific instructions

-You have to get programmatic (i.e., API) access to use Google Gemini outside of their web-based, chat offering.
+You have to get programmatic (i.e., API) access to use Google Gemini *outside* of their web-based, chat offering.
+Don't worry, <u>this is completely free and no credit card is required</u>!

 1. Go to Google AI Studio and sign in with your Google account at https://aistudio.google.com/welcome
 2. After signing in, click on "Get API key"